Svelte

 Unhead integrates with Svelte's reactivity system through the Svelte context API.
 This guide explains how to effectively manage reactive head tags in your Svelte applications.

-How Unhead Works in Svelte
+How Does Unhead Work in Svelte?

 Unhead registers itself in the Svelte context, making head management available throughout your component tree.
 Each component can create head entries that automatically clean up when the component is destroyed.